 Optional: visit of the Hot Springs in Machupicchu-Aguas Calientes

 Today begins the adventure of a lifetime.
 We will pick you up at your hotel in our own van very early at 5:30 am.
-In one hour you will be driven to the Sacred Valley of the Incas, where our van going to take us to Piskacucho, which is called kilometer 82, where the Classic Inca Trail tour begins.
+In one hour you will be driven to the Sacred Valley of the Incas, where our truck will take us to Pescacucho, known as km 82, where the classic Inca Trail begins.
 On the way, we stop for breakfast in Ollantaytambo at 6:30-7 am to refuel (breakfast is not included).
-Upon arrival at kilometer 82 at 11:30am, we will have some time to organize ourselves, At the Inca Trail tour first control point be ready to show your entrance tickets, passports and (if paying a student rate) your student card.
+When we arrive at kilometer 82 at 11:30 we will have time to settle in.
+At the first Inca Trail checkpoint, be prepared to show your admission ticket, passport, and (if you are paying a student rate) your student card.

 During the day we will enjoy breathtaking views of the snow-capped Veronica Mountains (5,860m), the green valley around us, and a multitude of flora and fauna.

 Inca Trail 4-day Details:

 - Distance: 11kms/6.8 miles (approximately 6 hours of walking)

 - Walking Time: Approximately 6 hours (including a picnic lunch along the way)